WordPress/openverse/documentation/general/general_setup.md

 container runtime to use `ov`.

-For macOS users, [OrbStack](https://docs.orbstack.dev/quick-start) is the tested and supported option for installing and using Docker.
+For macOS users, [OrbStack](https://docs.orbstack.dev/quick-start) is the tested and supported option for installing and using Docker for Openverse development.
 Otherwise, [follow Docker's instructions to install Docker on your host system](https://docs.docker.com/engine/install/).

 ```{tip}